Skip to content

 Catemaco, Mexico

-The biggest draw for tourists in Catemaco, in addition to its stunning waterfalls and natural beaches, is its ancient tradition of sorcery, which is primarily practised by male brujos.
-Throughout the year, black and white magic is available, but there is a constant argument among the populace regarding who is a fraudster and who is genuinely a follower of shamanism.
+In addition to its stunning waterfalls and natural beaches, Catemaco’s biggest draw for tourists is its ancient tradition of sorcery, which is primarily practised by male brujos.
+Black and white magic is available throughout the year, but there is a constant argument among the populace regarding who is a fraudster and who is genuinely a follower of shamanism.

 Harz Mountains, Northern Germany